hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Talos
-  - IP and Domain Data Center
+  - <span style="color: #bb6600;">IP and Domain Data Center</span>
+    - tracking the reputation of IP addresses for email and web traffic
     - the most comprehensive real-time threat detection network
     - data made up of daily security intelligence across millions of deployed web, email, firewall and IPS appliances
     - detecting and correlating threats in real time
   - Email and Web Traffic Reputation Center
-    - transform some of Talos’ data into actionable threat intelligence and tools to improve your security posture
+    - transform some of Talos' data into <span style="color: #bb6600;">actionable threat intelligence and tools</span> to improve your security posture
   - Talos Threat Source
     - a newsletter
     - a regular intelligence update from Cisco Talos